rahulsoni8590/Notes-All/dbms.md

 - PK is the parent and FK is called the child.
 - This one time process during table creation
--  after the foreign key with out comma
+-  after the foreign key without comma
 - so now any update/delete in the parent will get reflect in child as well

 - syntax =